Charles Erskine of Alva, Lord Tinwald1

 Citations

-- [S2459] Angela Ingram, "re: Chetwynd Family," e-mail message from unknown author e-mail (unknown address) to Darryl Roger Lundy, 11 October 2007.
-Hereinafter cited as "re: Chetwynd Family".
+1. [S2459] Angela Ingram, "re: Chetwynd Family," e-mail message to Darryl Roger Lundy, 11 October 2007.
+Hereinafter cited as "re: Chetwynd Family."

-Charles Bruce-Gardyne, 14th of Middleton1
+Charles Evan Bruce-Gardyne, 14th of Middleton1

 M, #247616, b.
-15 February 1927
+15 February 1927, d.
+22 October 2019

-Charles Bruce-Gardyne, 14th of Middleton was educated at Winchester College, Winchester, Hampshire, England.1 He gained the rank of officer between 1945 and 1948 in the service of the Royal Naval Volunteer Reserve.1 He graduated from Magdalen College, Oxford University, Oxford, Oxfordshire, England, in 1950 with a Bachelor of Arts (B.A.).1 He graduated from University of Edinburgh, Edinburgh, Midlothian, Scotland, in 1953 with a Bachelor of Law (LL.B.).1 He was admitted to Royal Company of Archers.1 He was a practising Writer to the Signet (W.S.).1
+He was educated at Winchester College, Winchester, Hampshire, EnglandG.1 He gained the rank of officer between 1945 and 1948 in the Royal Naval Volunteer Reserve.1 He graduated from Magdalen College, Oxford University, Oxford, Oxfordshire, EnglandG, in 1950 with a Bachelor of Arts (B.A.)1 He graduated from University of Edinburgh, Edinburgh, Midlothian, ScotlandG, in 1953 with a Bachelor of Laws (LL.B.)1 He was a practising Writer to the Signet (W.S.)1 He was admitted to the Royal Company of Archers.1

 Citations